How does this school stack up?

 On Campus Crime Rates

 0k per 100k

 Our answer to this is to show you the disciplines in which a school's faculty and alumni have had the highest historical influence.
 A school may be influential in a discipline even if they do not offer degrees in that area.
 We've organized two lists to show where they are influential and offer corresponding degrees, and where they are influential through scholarship although they don't offer degrees in the disciplines.

 Who are Purdue University's Most influential alumni?

-Purdue University's most influential alumni faculty include professors and professionals in the fields of Engineering, Nursing, and Computer Science.
+Purdue University's most influential alumni faculty include professors and professionals in the fields of Engineering, Nursing, and Communications.
 Purdue University’s most academically influential people include Neil Armstrong, Martin Atalla, and David Starr Jordan.

 American astronaut and the first human to walk on the moonview profile

 American sociologistview profile

 NASA officialview profile